Pigeon droppings that are not cleaned up can lead to modest health risks, including one of the following human diseases:

 If you have a compromised immune system, including from HIV/AIDS or cancer, you should not clean up droppings.

-Routine cleaning of droppings (e.g. from windowsills) does not pose a serious health risk to most people.
-Some simple precautions can be taken to further reduce direct contact with droppings, such as wearing disposable gloves and clothes that can be washed.
+A routine cleaning of droppings (such as from a windowsill) does not pose a serious health risk to most people.
+When cleaning, you should wear disposable gloves and clothes that can be washed.

-You can call 311 to report unsanitary conditions caused by pigeons, including odor and excessive droppings on window ledges, sidewalks and exteriors of commercial and residential properties.
 Property owners are required to clean up pigeon droppings on or originating from their property.
+You can report excessive droppings and other unsanitary conditions caused by pigeons online through 311.
 You must provide the name and full address of the property owner for the City to take action.

 It is not illegal to feed or keep pigeons.
-If it creates an unsanitary condition, you may make a complaint if you have the name and complete address of the person housing or feeding the pigeons.
+If someone is creating an unsanitary condition by keeping or feeding pigeons, you can make a complaint.
+You will need the name and complete address of the person housing or feeding the pigeons.

-The City does not accept complaints about pigeon droppings from street lamps, telephone or utility poles, overpasses, bridges, or at transportation facilities.
+The City does not accept complaints about pigeon droppings at transit facilities, or about droppings from street lamps, telephone or utility poles, overpasses or bridges.